Lagrangian Motion Fields for Long-term Motion Generation: Method

 where $\mathbf{L}$ is a function that maps the initial position and time to the current position.
 This approach excels in capturing complex dynamics like mixing and turbulence~\cite{sommerfeld2017numerical, chrigui2005eulerian, luo2009multiscale}.

-Building on this concept, we analogously treat each joint as a particle, whose trajectory is decided by time and the control signal from an initial position.
-To borrow this concept into the context of general 3D human motion, we further postulate the following assumptions: \begin{itemize} \item Continuity of Motion: It is assumed that the positions and velocities of the joints are continuous without any abrupt changes or discontinuities. \item Static Environment: The environment is assumed to be static, and the motion of the human body is the only dynamic element. \end{itemize} Under these assumptions, the kinematical behavior of each joint over time can be similarly quantified and predicted using Lagrangian motion fields as follows:
+Building on this concept, we analogously model each joint as a particle whose trajectory is determined by time and control signals from an initial position, under the assumption that joint positions and velocities remain continuous, without abrupt changes or discontinuities.
+Given each joint $j$ as a Lagrangian particle, the velocity field is defined as:

+where $t_s$ denotes the start time of a motion segment $s$, and $d_s$ is its duration.
+This constitutes a discrete velocity field defined over joints and time segments.
+Within each motion segment $s$, the velocity $v(\cdot)$ serves as a local field, governing the motion of all joints during $t \in [t_s, t_s + d_s]$.

+The segment duration $d_s$ functions as a \textit{Kolmogorov scale}~\cite{pope2001turbulent}, smoothing fine-scale variations for computational tractability while preserving essential motion characteristics.
+Using this discrete velocity field representation, the kinematical behavior of each joint over time can be quantified and predicted as follows:

-where $x_i^j$ is the representation of the joint $j$ at frame $i$, $\mathbf{C}$ is the control signal and $\mathbf{L}$ is the Lagrangian motion fields function. {Notably, the proposed pipeline is not constrained to a specific coordinate system and can be applied universally.} Through this formulation, our key insight is to shift from predicting discrete static spatial information snapshots at each frame (i.e., the framewise representation) to modeling the continuous flow of motion.
+where ${x}_i^j$ is the representation of the joint $j$ at frame $i$, $\mathbf{C}$ is the control signal, and $\mathbf{L}$ is the Lagrangian motion fields function that integrates the velocity field to obtain joint positions.

+{Notably, the proposed pipeline is not constrained to a specific coordinate system and can be applied universally.} Through this formulation, our key insight is to shift from predicting discrete static spatial information snapshots at each frame (i.e., the framewise representation) to modeling the continuous flow of motion.

 Our approach leverages the observation that human motion often exhibits similar trends over short periods.
 By modeling the flow of motion, we reduce data redundancy and enhance computational efficiency.
 Furthermore, the Lagrangian motion field representation is dataset-agnostic and can be generalized across different types of motion.
 Compared to latent-based representations~\cite{bailando, humantomato, ude}, Lagrangian motion fields provide a more interpretable representation of human motion, making them applicable to tasks such as infinite motion looping and fine-grained controlled motion generation.